Priyanka Chopra: Early life

 Chopra was born on 18 July 1982 in Jamshedpur, Bihar (present-day Jharkhand), to Ashok and Madhu Chopra, both physicians in the Indian Army.
 Her father was a Punjabi Hindu from Ambala.
-Her mother, Madhu Chopra from Jharkhand is the eldest daughter of Dr. Manohar Kishan Akhouri, a former Congress veteran, and Madhu Jyotsna Akhouri, a former member of Bihar Legislative Assembly.

-Chopra's maternal grandmother, Mrs. Akhouri, was a Malayali Jacobite Syrian Christian originally named Mary John, belonging to the Kavalappara family of Kumarakom, Kottayam district, Kerala.
+Her mother is a Bihari-Magahi Hindu from Jharkhand and is the eldest daughter of Dr. Manohar Kishan Akhouri, a former Congress veteran, and Madhu Jyotsna Akhouri, a former member of Bihar Legislative Assembly.
+Chopra's maternal grandmother, Mrs. Akhouri, was a Malayalee Jacobite Syrian Christian originally named Mary John, from Kumarakom, Kerala.
 Chopra has a brother, Siddharth, who is seven years her junior.
-Bollywood actresses Parineeti Chopra, Meera Chopra, and Mannara Chopra are cousins.
+Film actresses Parineeti Chopra, Meera Chopra and Mannara Chopra are her cousins and Neelam Upadhyaya is her sister-in-law.

 Owing to Chopra's parents' professions as military physicians, the family was posted in a number of places in India, including Delhi, Chandigarh, Ambala, Ladakh, Lucknow, Bareilly, and Pune.
 Among the schools she attended were La Martiniere Girls' School in Lucknow and St. Maria Goretti College in Bareilly.
 In an interview published in Daily News and Analysis, Chopra said that she did not mind travelling regularly and changing schools; she welcomed it as a new experience and a way to discover India's multicultural society.
 Among the many places that she lived, Chopra has fond memories as a child of playing in the valleys of Leh, in the cold northwestern Indian desert region of Ladakh.
-She had said, "I think I was in Class 4 when I was in Leh.
+She had said: "I think I was in Class 4 when I was in Leh.
 My brother was just born.
 My dad was in the army and was posted there.
 I stayed in Leh for a year, and my memories of that place are tremendous.
 We were all army kids there.
 We weren't living in houses, we were in bunkers in the valley and there was a stupa right on top of a hill which used to overlook our valley.
 We used to race up to the top of the stupa".
 She now considers Bareilly her home town, and maintains strong connections there.